AnirbanBanik1998/Modern_Speak_and_Spell/Speech_Processing/accuracy_check/description.md

 Perl script to generate accuracy statistics data..comparing the transcription and hypothesis files.
 Taken from the sphinxbase library of CMU Sphinx.

+**The files below are mainly to create the accuracy statistics of the provided audio.**

+### `dictionary.py`

+A script to help start the decoding process for the accuracy detection of the audio files given in samples.zip

+### `append.py`

+Creates the dictionary from the hypothesis files.

+### `translate.py`

+For creating the test.transcription and test.fileids files and also for updating the hypothesis files.

+### `final.py`

+To truncate the dictionary files for each words so that no repetitions are there.

+### `make.py`

+To make the final phonetic dictionary based on the results obtained.

+**For working on the merged audio.**

+### `merge.py`

+To merge all the audio with the same name along with intervals of silence in between them

+### `decode.py`

+For decoding the merged audio and generating accuracy stats.